Port and Starboard: What They Mean and How to Remember

 There are many reasons why it’s important to learn to use port and starboard.

-Firstly, port and starboard are the official designations for left and right on all vessels, as set forth in the International Regulations for Preventing Collisions at Sea.
-The treaty establishes strict rules that must be followed by all vessels in order to prevent collisions and other incidents on the water.
+First, port and starboard are the official designations for the two sidesof any vessel, as set forth in the International Regulations for Preventing Collisions at Sea.
+This treaty outlines strict rules that must be followed by all vessels in order to prevent collisions and other incidents on the water.

-If an accident occurs and legal action is taken, any captain or officers who are found guilty of using the terms left and right to refer to a vessel may be held responsible for the damages if the mistake is found to have led to the accident.
-Therefore, it’s essential to always use the correct technical terms to refer to the sides of a vessel.
+Third, f an accident occurs and legal action is taken, any captain or officers who use the terms left and right to refer to a vessel may be held responsible for the damages if the mistake is found to have led to the accident.
+Always use correct, technical boating language, whether you are referring to navigational concepts like upstream and downstream, or terms describing the parts of a boat like transom or hull.
+Official terms exist for good reason, and are meant to be used even by beginner boaters.

-Learn about boating with the National Boating Safety School
+Learn boating terms with the National Boating Safety School

-Knowing the meanings of port and starboard and how to use them is an indispensable part of boating safety.
+Knowing the meanings of port and starboard and how to use them is a key element of boating safety.

-Remember that you need to have your pleasure craft operator card with you at all times in order to boat legally on Canadian waters.
-You can get your card at any time of year by registering for our boater safety course.
+You also need to have your Pleasure Craft Operator Card (PCOC) with you at all times in order to boat legally on Canadian waters.
+You can get your card at any time of year by purchasing your boating license online.

 Want to find out more about boating safety?
 The National Boating Safety School is a reliable resource.
-Our boat license study guide and blog are designed for pleasure boaters who are preparing to take their boating exam online or simply want to refresh their memory before heading out on the water.
+Our boating safety manual and blog are designed for pleasure boaters who are preparing to take their boating exam online or simply want to refresh their memory before heading out on the water.